 If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
 You can also report side effects directly via any point of contact of Torrent Pharma available at:

-9.5 How to store TRIMETRIDE
+9.5 How to store AZULIX MV

-Store at a temperature below 25°C in a dry place.
-Protect from light
+Store at a temperature below 25°C, Protect from light and moisture.

 9.6 Contents of the pack and other information